microsoft/vscode-docs/docs/containers/tutorial-django-push-to-registry.md

 1. Open the **Command Palette** (`kb(workbench.action.showCommands)`) and select **Docker: Push**.

 1. Choose the image you just built to push into the registry.
-Upload progress will appear in the Terminal.

 1. Choose the registry you created to push into.
 This will help with correctly tagging the image.

     ![Select a registry](images/quickstarts/select-registry.png)

+1. Once a registry and full tag have been chosen, the image will be pushed.
+Upload progress will appear in the Terminal.

 1. Once completed, expand the **Registries** > **Azure** (or **DockerHub**) node in the **Docker Explorer**, then expand the registry and image name to see the exact image.
 (You may need to refresh the **Docker Explorer**.)